CprimeLearningLabs/terraform-aws-intro/labs/lab-3.3-Database/lab3.3-database.md

 In order to read a key from KMS, we will need to use a data source in Terraform.

-Create a new file “database.tf”
+Create a new file `database.tf`.
 ```
 touch database.tf
 ```

 Open the file for edit and add a data source to read a specified key from AWS KMS.
+The "key_id" provides the criteria by which to find the desired key.
 ```
 data "aws_kms_key" "lab" {
   key_id = "alias/tflabs-dbkey"